WSShawn/playground/README.md

-# I am making some changes, my name is Shangshang Wang
+# I am making some changes, my name is Jiaye Chen

 Shangshang Wang is taking BMI 703